Docker Basics : Part 1

 Environment variables

-Now, once we set the APP_COLOR to be blue, the app’s color turns to blue
+Now, once we set the APP_COLOR to blue (export APP_COLOR=blue; python app.py), the app’s color turns to blue

-We can set the value to blue by -e APP_COLOR=blue
+We can set the value to blue by -e APP_COLOR=blue.
+Now the app also turned blue.
+Here, e goes for Environment variable

 So, we can change the color by just changing the value each time we run the command